 A wedding is a wonderful, special occasion that can be quite expensive.
 Very few people would tell the bride to hire her bridal gown.
 However, there are some who feel the groom can get away with a hired suit.
 While this might seem to be a good way to save a bit of money, there are four very good reasons you should buy the suit instead.
 Surprisingly, one of the reasons is value, with convenience, fit and quality as the others.

 If you think about it, hiring a wedding suit makes no real value sense.
 While it might save you a bit of money for the wedding, odds are good you are going to need a suit at some time in the future.
 You will be able to wear your wedding suit for other special occasions or for business reasons.
 A bride spends much more money on her gown and is not going to wear it ever again.
 You will not have to buy another suit unless you change sizes.

 Having a suit made for you means you can have it ready before you need it.
 When you hire a suit, you will have to pick it up a day or two before the wedding.
 If there is a problem with it, you might not be able to have it fixed or replaced in time.
 In addition, you will not have to worry about returning a hired suit or paying any late fees.
-Pack up your bought suit and take it with you on your honeymoon, you may find it comes in very handy.
+Pack up your bought suit and take it with you on your honeymoon and matching the bouquet to personality and style, you may find it comes in very handy.